r-villacorta/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *SeaMonster*

-Submitted by: **Your Name Here**
+Submitted by: **Rachel Villacorta**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**SeaMonster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Navbar that sticks to the top of the website, making it easier for users to go to different sections of the website.
+* [x] Footer displaying copyright and resource links for users to learn more about Sea Monster Crowdfunding and contact the company.
+* [x] Search Bar to give users another way to find the game(s) they are looking for.

 ## Video Walkthrough